 Click on the links below to browse schools offering psychology and counseling degree programs!

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Congratulations!
 You're almost there!
 South Dakota counseling certification requires candidates to possess a master's degree in counseling or a related field in addition to various other requirements that are completed during or after your master's degree program.
 Request information from additional schools offering counseling programs in South Dakota to learn more about the various degree programs to get started.

 Make sure the schools you contact provide the appropriate experience requirements for South Dakota counseling licensure.
 Information regarding supervision requirements can be found on the following South Dakota Legislature webpage.

-In order to take the National Counselor Examination required by South Dakota, you will need to register for the examination on the NBCC website (scroll to the bottom of the page to find the registration link).
+You can register for the National Counselor Examination, which is required by South Dakota, on the NBCC website (scroll to the bottom of the page to find the registration link).
 Information about the exam itself can be found here.

 You may download the application here.
 More indepth directions for the application process and necessary materials can be found on the application itself.